satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 reviews and comment histories to study the process of scientific publication.
-The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious measure assigned by a community, but it is simplistic measure, but is vague.

-way to indicate appreciationvalue, albeit as a vague problematical.
-Other possibilities include measuring the activity, frequency (Figure X), impact (Figure X), and topic range of a contributor or their contributions over time.
+The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious measure assigned by a community, but it is simplistic and vague.
+In addition to slow and direct measures of impact such as the number of times an article is citedations direct behavioral measures of interest as a proxy for impact or importance can be derived from clickstream data, web usage, number of article downloads.
+Other measures include those derived possibilities include measuring the activity, frequency (Figure X), impact (Figure X), and topic range of a contributor or their contributions over time.
 It would also be possible to aggregate these metrics to assess the impact or importance of, for example, collaborators, coauthors, institutions, or different areas of